 - Core (various), GC Seminar 3

 The GC seminar also meets one of the five Perspectives requirements (see below)

 Note: Transfer students and new students who begin in January take Core 106, Culture and Community instead of Core 100 and 104.

 Must be completed by fall of second year

-Students are placed in one of the following communication courses in the first semester based on test scores or college-level credits:
+Students are placed in one of the following communication courses in the first semester based on test scores, high school grade point average, or college-level credits:

 - Engl 105, Introduction to College Writing (prerequisite to Core 110)

 - SAT Reading and/or Writing Score: EBRW score=below 540

 - Adjustment for 2021-22: if no test scores, high school GPA below 3.5